 Aerial view of Baffins

 I’d like to find the original source for this image - it’s not in Britain From Above.
-It’s been desaturated at some point on its travels but the grain makes me think it’s from a printed source rather than a photographic one).
+It’s been desaturated at some point on its travels but the grain makes me think it’s originally from a printed source rather than being a copy of a photograph).

 I’m intrigued by the railway embankment - are we seeing cultivation there, just below the bowling green?